 If you allow smoking in your house, use deep ashtrays and run water over ashes before throwing them out.

 Never leave a candle unattended, check the stability of the candle often.

 Consider a video surveillance system.

 Keep exterior lights in working order and lit during the evening hours.
-Lights with motion sensors are a great way to keep the perimeter of your home well lit.
+Lights with motion sensors are a great investment.

-Make sure your yard is tended to and kept neat, even when out of town.
-Don't leave yard refuse or yard waste bags on the outside of the home; keep them in the garage or in a locked shed.
+Even when you are out of town, make sure your yard is tended to and kept neat.
+Don't leave yard refuse or yard waste near the structure of the home.
 Do not store firewood along the structure of the home.
-Keep it inside a locked shed or inside the garage.
+Keep this inside a shed or inside the garage.

 Be a good neighbor.
-Get to know your neighbors on either side and across the street from your home.
 Good neighbors will watch out for your home and can report suspicious activity to the police.